Blog

 Refrigerant is the substance that absorbs heat from your home’s air, and having the right amount is critical.
 If the level is too low or too high, your system can’t cool efficiently, which drives up costs and can damage the compressor, the heart of your AC unit.
 During a tune-up, your technician will check the refrigerant charge and make sure it matches the manufacturer’s specifications.
 They’ll also inspect for any signs of leaks, like oily spots or ice buildup on the coils.
 Because refrigerant is a controlled substance, this is a task that should always be handled by a certified professional.
 You can find more answers to common questions on our FAQs page.

-Inspecting Electrical Parts and Calibrating Your Thermostat
+Inspecting Electrical Connections and Calibrating the Thermostat

 Your air conditioner has a complex network of electrical components, and safety is our top priority.
 A technician will inspect and tighten all electrical connections, as loose wires can cause unsafe operation and even lead to system failure.
 We’ll also measure the voltage and current on the motors to ensure everything is running as it should.
 Next, we’ll check your thermostat’s calibration.
 If your thermostat isn’t reading the room temperature correctly, it can cause your AC to run longer than necessary or shut off too soon, leaving you uncomfortable and wasting energy.
 An accurate thermostat is a key part of having one of our energy-saving systems.

-Clearing Drains and Evaluating Ductwork
+Clearing Condensate Drains and Inspecting Ductwork

 As your AC cools your home, it also removes humidity from the air.
 This moisture collects and exits through a condensate drain line.
 If this drain gets clogged with algae or debris, the water can back up and cause significant water damage to your home, not to mention creating a breeding ground for mold and mildew.
 A technician will clear the drain line to ensure water can flow freely.
 They will also perform a visual inspection of your accessible ductwork to check for obvious leaks or obstructions that could be blocking airflow and reducing your system’s efficiency.
 This is an important step for maintaining good indoor air quality services.